huangxy256/504_final_project/README.md

     Visualization of the results are done via gnuplot.

-    To generate the trajectory, type:
+    To generate the trajectory, type in terminal:

-        $gnuplot
+        $ gnuplot

         > load 'plot_command.txt'